 This is where VR steps in as a game-changer: if you give your sales team (and support staff) a way to really interact with the customers.
 This will help both your employees find ways to understand how to operate more effectively and what the customers want, and you will also provide your customers with a first-class experience of service.

-How to Actually Do It
+How to Actually Us It In Your Workplace

 This all sounds fine in theory, but how can you actually do it, if you’re not an IT firm capable of creating your own custom software solutions?
 Luckily enough, the field of virtual reality for the workplace isn’t a remote, speculative idea anymore.
 In the past few years, plenty of third-party services have developed VR solutions specially tailored for enhancing workplace functionality.